visgl/deck.gl/docs/upgrade-guide.md

 ## Upgrading to v9.1

-### Uniform buffer objects
+### Uniform buffers

-All shaders that use global uniform defitions need to be migrated to Uniform Buffer Objects and the shader references updated, for example:
+GLSL shaders that take inputs via WebGL1-style uniforms need to be migrated to use uniform buffers instead.
+For example:

 ```glsl
 // Global uniform